Netflix Animation Studios: History

-When Netflix began to produce original animated content in 2013, all of them were produced by third-party companies, mostly DreamWorks Animation Television.
-However, in November 2018, it was announced that Netflix was developing original animated projects in-house including Klaus and Kid Cosmic.
-In 2019, Netflix Animation expanded operations and leased offices in Burbank and Hollywood for animation, television and film production.
+When Netflix began producing original animated content in 2013, all projects were created by external studios, most notably DreamWorks Animation Television.
+This arrangement continued for several years.
+In November 2018, Netflix announced that it had begun developing original animated works in-house, including Klaus and Kid Cosmic.
+In 2019, Netflix Animation expanded its operations by leasing dedicated production spaces in Burbank and Hollywood to support its growing slate of animated series and films.